Some pictures from the RCVFD Festival 2018 Sept 7-9 . Many thanks to the the people involved to make it happen. It was a huge success

 Perform your own home safety audit using the checklist from PFA located on the menu and here

 Inspect and clean your chimney as needed.
-Factors that effect how often you may need to maintanence your chimney are type of wood burned, how hot you burn your fires, how often you burn, and the construction/age of your fireplace/wood stove and chimney.
+Factors that effect how often you may need to maintain your chimney are type of wood burned, how hot you burn your fires, how often you burn, and the construction/age of your fireplace/wood stove and chimney.
 If in doubt seek the recommendations of a professional chimney sweep.

 Check your smoke alarms monthly.
 Replace them every 10 years.
-If you don't have smoke alarms in the required locations go get some
+If you don't have smoke alarms in the required locations go get some right away.

-Keep flammable liquids away from furnaces and water heaters
+Keep flammable liquids away from furnaces and water heaters.

 Call 911 and if not trained in CPR provide Hands-Only CPR, or CPR without breaths, pushing hard and fast in the center of the chest to the rate of 100-120 compressions per minute.

 If are trained in CPR then perform breaths, add breaths in a 30:2 compressions-to-breaths ratio.

 When calling 911, place the phone on speaker, so the dispatcher can help you check for breathing, get the precise location and provide instructions for performing CPR.